 Cultural beliefs and practices do not exist in a vacuum.
 They are discursively constructed by ever-changing ideologies circulating both outside and inside the institution.
-In the post-war period, we cannot discount the traumatic after-effects of conflict, the re-organisation of the health system including the formation of the NHS, the prospect of deinstitutionalization and the move towards community care, the introduction of powerful new psychotropic drugs, high rates of immigration, political activism, and the move towards the privatisation of long-term care from the late 1970s.
+In the post-war period, we cannot discount the traumatic after-effects of conflict, the re-organisation of the health system including the formation of the NHS, the prospect of deinstitutionalization and the move towards community care, the introduction of powerful new psychotropic drugs, political activism, and the move towards the privatisation of long-term care from the late 1970s.
 All had a bearing on the social, cultural and psychological mechanisms that created, interpreted and normalized belief systems, language and behaviours.
-Their influence was pervasive in the meanings that staff, patients and the public attributed to notions of ‘harm’ and ‘doing harm’ – concepts which were, in turn, articulated within shifting meanings and expectations of ‘care’, being ‘cared for’, and what it meant to be a ‘carer’ for some of society’s least valued citizens.
+Their influence pervaded the meanings that staff, patients and the public attributed to notions of ‘harm’ and ‘doing harm’ – concepts which were, in turn, articulated within shifting meanings and expectations of ‘care’, being ‘cared for’, and what it meant to be a ‘carer’ for some of society’s least valued citizens.

 Transmission of beliefs

-I am interested not only in the beliefs people held, but in how they gained traction in ward environments and were passed on through certain cultural vectors such as: rhetorical devices (language, jokes and silence); the organization of spatial and temporal structures; the role of material objects such as clothing; and the practice of cruel, violent and neglectful behaviours.
-How were these actions and behaviours understood within contemporaneous ideas of compassion and empathy?
+I am interested not only in the beliefs people held, but in how they gained traction in ward environments and were passed on through certain cultural vectors such as: rhetorical devices (language, jokes and silence); the organization of spatial and temporal structures; the role of material objects such as clothing; and cruel, violent and neglectful behaviours.
+How were these actions understood within contemporaneous ideas of compassion and empathy?
 What organizational and individual mechanisms such as complicity, denial and ‘turning a blind eye’ allowed them to take place over long periods of time?

 Dr Louise Hide is a Wellcome Trust Fellow in Medical Humanities.
 If you would like to get in touch, please email: firstname.lastname@example.org